mj8arrett/v4-press-release/README.md

 This section imagines the product is ready to launch and describes:

+- The product’s name
+- The intended customer
-- What the new product is
+- The problem the product solves
-- Outlines the key features
+- The benefits to the customer
-- Who should use it
+- A call to action

-## FAQs
+## FAQ

-This section attempts to imagine the key questions that people would ask about the new product:
+This section answers the business or tactical questions about building and using the product and imagines the key questions that people would ask:

-- How can I try it out?
 - What are the technical requirements?
+- How do I upgrade?
+- Who is using it?
 - etc.